peterhinch/micropython-samples/README.md

 [rshell](https://github.com/peterhinch/rshell) is a fork of Dave Hylands' excellent utility.
 My fork adds text macros to improve its power and usability, notably when maintaining complex Python packages.
+The fork includes documentation, but [these notes](./RSHELL_MACROS.md) provide a usage example where each project has its own set of automatically loaded macros.__

 ## 5.10 Hard to categorise